 As a project manager, you will ensure that each residual risk is evaluated properly.
 If you see that there is no action required, you will keep them on the watch list.
-However if they require any action, you must reduce the probability or impact of the risk.
+However, if they require any action, you must reduce the probability or impact of the risk.

 Please note, regardless of the type of risk, whether it is a primary risk, secondary risk or a residual risk, if the risk trigger hits, you will implement the response plan.
 If it is a primary or secondary risk, you will implement the contingency plan; however, if it is a residual risk, you will implement the fallback plan.

-However, note that if any of these risks occur, you will use the contingency reserve, not the management reserve.
+Be sure to note that if any of these risks occur, you will use the contingency reserve, not the management reserve.
 Contingency reserve is used for identified risks and management reserve is used for unidentified risks.

 Residual and secondary risks are identified risks and you will create the response for each of them (if required).
-If any of these risks do not require a response plan, you will keep them on a watchlist for future monitoring.
+If any of these risks do not require a response plan, you will keep them on a watch list for future monitoring.
 You will use the contingency reserve to manage these risks.
-Please note again, you will not use the management reserve to manage these risks, because these are identified risks and the management reserve is used to manage unidentified risks.
+Please note again, you will not use the management reserve to manage these risks because these are identified risks and the management reserve is used to manage unidentified risks.